t8js/react-router/README.md

 [Live typed nested routes demo](https://codesandbox.io/p/sandbox/htfslv?file=%252Fsrc%252FApp.tsx)

 Such a setup doesn't impose specific implicit relations between the routes (like parameter inheritance) ahead of time.
-The relations between the routes as arbitrary as they can be are seen and managed directly, allowing for fine-grained control, including sharing or filtering out certain parameters, without the need to work around implicit constraints.
+The relations between the routes, as arbitrary as they can be, are seen and managed directly, allowing for fine-grained control, including sharing or filtering out certain parameters, without the need to work around implicit constraints.

 ## Location provider